rahul-gharat/dronahq-docs/docs/building-with-ai/getting-started.md

 ## Build Your Application

-To start building your app, simply type a prompt like "Create a form to capture customer feedback using @formFeeddback" and let AI generate the layout for you.
+To start building your app, simply type a prompt like "Create a form to capture customer feedback using @formFeedbackDB" and let AI generate the layout for you.

 To know more about creating apps with AI, refer to the [Create Apps with AI](create-apps-with-ai.md).